Ed-Fi-Exchange-OSS/LMS-Toolkit/src/google/README.md

 To pull data from Google Classroom and generate csv files, run `poetry run python google-extractor/main.py` from the root directory of this project.

+### usage.csv
+usage.csv is an extract of student usage Google Classroom.
+Rows are a pairing of student email and as-of date.
+The as-of date applies to the number of posts a student made on that day to any course.
+The last interaction time applies to any interaction the student had with Google Classroom, but does not provide historical information beyond that.
+Last login time is the last actual login event and does not provide historical information beyond that either.

+### submissions.csv
+submission.csv is an extract of student classwork submissions to Google Classroom.
+Rows are individual submissions for assigned coursework per student.
+Important submission states include "CREATED", "TURNED_IN" and "RETURNED".
+The "CREATED" state only indicates the assignment of coursework by the teacher, not student activity.

 ### Analyze with Jupyter Notebook

 To open the .ipynb Jupyter Notebook files standalone, run `jupyter notebook`.
 More information about Jupyter Notebooks in general can be found [here](https://jupyter-notebook.readthedocs.io/en/stable/notebook.html).